 Upon successful completion of this module you will be able to:

-- evaluate main threats, attack techniques and defences relevant to cybersecurity and network security
+- assess main threats, attack techniques and defences relevant to cybersecurity and network security

 - analyse web applications in order to identify vulnerabilities

-- design secure web applications by leveraging security principles
+- devise secure web applications by leveraging security principles

 - Cybersecurity overview